-We decided to attempt a generator propane conversion, after seeing what happened after hurricane sandy, we decided it was for the best.
+We decided to attempt a generator propane conversion, after seeing what happened with hurricane sandy, we decided it was the best option for our families safety.

-We finally received the conversion kit in the mail the other day and decided to attempt it.
+We finally received the conversion kit in the mail the other day.

 this is the company we ordered our kit from, they were very helpful and e-mailed me several times for clarification on what we needed

 biggest question they had was the make and model number for our motor, we have a husky with a subaru engine, the model can be found on the tag on the side of the engine, as you can see on the bottom of the tag we have a robin ex30

 we started by using the regulator for the engine and marked out mounting holes for it